Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-Seo et al.~\cite{seo2019modified} proposed a modified U-Net (mU-Net) framework that addressed the classical problems associated with the standard U-Net model concerning skip connection~\cite{han2018framing} and pooling operation (loss of spatial information).
-In the mU-Net, the standard skip connections are replaced by object-dependent filters to dynamically filter the feature maps based on the object size, where features concerning the small objects are preserved by blocking the deconvolution path and in case of large objects, feature maps indicating boundary information is propagated to avoid duplication.
-The authors verified the effectiveness of adaptive filters to preserve the features using the permeation rate, while achieving the $DSC$ values of 0.98 and 0.89 on the liver and liver-tumor segmentation respectively.
-In another application, a Bayesian CNN with U-Net model and Monte Carlo (MC) dropout is introduced by Hiasa et al.~\cite{hiasa2019automated} for automated muscle segmentation from CT imaging for musculoskeletal modelling.
-The design comprises two cascaded U-Net models, where first is standard U-Net that localizes the skin surface and later individual muscles (21 muscles) are segmented with Bayesian U-Net~\cite{kendall2015bayesian} that uses MC dropout based on the structure-wise uncertainty, predictive structure-wise variance (PSV) and predictive dice coefficient (PDC).
-Besides, authors employed an active learning method to produce segmentation and uncertainty from the unlabeled data, where the high uncertain data are relabeled manually by experts while other data is directly used as training data.
-The authors achieved a $DSC$ score of 0.89 on the popular TCIA dataset.
+In another application, a Bayesian CNN with U-Net model and Monte Carlo (MC) dropout is introduced by \cite{hiasa2019automated} for automated muscle segmentation from CT imaging for musculoskeletal modelling.
+The design comprises two cascaded U-Net models, where first is standard U-Net that localizes the skin surface and later individual muscles (21 muscles) are segmented with Bayesian U-Net~\citep{kendall2015bayesian} that uses MC dropout based on the structure-wise uncertainty, predictive structure-wise variance (PSV) and predictive dice coefficient (PDC).
+Besides, the authors employed an active learning method to produce segmentation and uncertainty from the unlabeled data, where the high uncertain data are relabeled manually by experts while other data is directly used as training data.
+The authors achieved promising results; however, the data samples were very limited which limits the diversity of the model.